 Failing to interact

 With the widespread of social media, new knowledge is often picked up through peer-to-peer communications rather than lecturing.
-The role of a speaker is thus no longer simply delivering a message, but rather creating an experience where audience can participate, learn and share thoughts.
+The role of a speaker is thus no longer simply delivering a message, but rather creating an experience where the audience can participate, learn and share thoughts.
 They need to apply more interactive approaches such as brainstorm, group discussion and pitching throughout the process.

 Underestimating the power of new media